 Operators often climb silos or call customers to estimate remaining stock.
-Measurements are inconsistent, delays are frequent, and logistics decisions are reactive.
+Measurements are inconsistent, delays are frequent, and decisions are reactive.

 On average, an unplanned truck dispatch can cost €300–400 in additional operational expenses (fuel, downtime, overtime).
 When multiplied by hundreds of trips per year, these inefficiencies represent a hidden cost that directly impacts margins.

-Key advantages:
+Key technical advantages:

 “Attach, drill, connect: that’s it.
 SiloConnect was designed to make installation fast, simple, and safe.” says Sebastien Applanat, Head of Sales at Nanolike